 Why Lisbon Is a Budget Traveler’s Dream

-Lisbon is one of Western Europe’s last genuinely affordable capitals.
+Here’s the thing nobody warns you about: Lisbon is one of Western Europe’s last genuinely affordable capitals, but it’s also built on seven hills, and a few of them will punish a wheeled suitcase.
 A bowl of grilled sardines or a hearty bifana runs €4 to €8, a single metro ride is €1.80, and the historic core is small enough to cross on foot or by the iconic yellow tram.
-Spend a little thought on your hotel and the city stays wonderfully cheap.
-Below you will find honest neighborhood breakdowns, real price tiers from hostels to comfortable mid-range rooms, and a month-by-month booking strategy.
+Get the hotel right and the city stays wonderfully cheap.
+Get it wrong and you start your trip the way we did.
+Below you’ll find honest neighborhood breakdowns, real price tiers from hostels to comfortable mid-range rooms, and a month-by-month booking strategy — but first, where do you even point that booking search?

 Find Your Hotel in Lisbon